Valor Lending Mortgage and Loan Services

 3) Income, Debts & Credit

 After determining total qualifying income, the next step is to total up all debts, including the new mortgage payment.
-All monthly debts are viewed in conjunction with total monthly qualifying income, and most lenders will allow up to 50% debt-to-income (“DTI”) ratio when qualifying borrowers for a loan.
+All monthly debts are viewed in conjunction with a total monthly qualifying income, and most lenders will allow up to 50% debt-to-income (“DTI”) ratio when qualifying borrowers for a loan.
+Most bank statement loan programs will require a minimum 620 credit score, although each has its own guidelines.
+Credit requirements for bank statement loans often mirror those of more traditional loan programs because outside of the income verification, all others.

 4) Down Payment, Rates & Costs

 The minimum down payment on a bank statement loan can be as low as 10% to 20% depending on the lender.
-That said, these minimums can be affected by several factors including market volatility and number of investors on the secondary markets purchasing these types of loans.
+That said, these minimums can be affected by several factors including market volatility and a number of investors on the secondary markets purchasing these types of loans.
 Minimum down payments are always good to know but as with any mortgage lending program, the larger the down payment the lower the interest rate with additional determining factors.
-A borrower can received assistance from relatives through gift funds
+A borrower can receive assistance from relatives through gift funds Rates for bank statement loans are generally higher than traditional loans (based on increased perceived risk to bank statement lenders), but all other typical loan fees are similar, such as origination points, broker and lender fees, appraisals, title, and escrow, etc.

 5) Jumbo Bank Statement Loans